 2020 proved that most financial services firms, including investment banks, could go entirely virtual and smoothly execute transactions by deploying the right technology.

-To remain competitive, differentiate themselves from other practices, and retain talent, investment banks need to move away from antiquated processes and legacy tools, including their overreliance on Excel and other traditional CRMs systems.
+To remain competitive, differentiate themselves from other practices, and retain talent, investment banks need to move away from antiquated processes and legacy tools, including their overreliance on Excel, contact management systems, and other traditional CRMs.

 Who knows an executive at this company?
-When was the last time we followed up with X?
+When was the last time we followed up with this contact?
 Which team members have talked to which clients?
 What is X company’s latest valuation?
-Finding answers to these common questions with your Excel workflow or CRM software can take hours, assuming your data is accurate and up to date.
+Finding answers to these common questions with your Excel workflow or traditional CRM software can take hours, assuming all your data is accurate and up to date.

 Today’s transactions are complex, and timely access to information enables bankers to identify the right buyers at the right time.
 A strong relationship network is crucial to finding potential buyers, accessing a consistent flow of promising opportunities, and executing transactions.